Inès de La Fressange: Career

 In 1975, at the age of 18, La Fressange appeared for the first time in photos by Oliviero Toscani for Elle magazine, then modelled for Thierry Mugler and other designers.

 In 1983 she became the first model to sign an exclusive modeling contract with the haute couture fashion house, Chanel, by fashion designer Karl Lagerfeld, whose muse she became due to her remarkable resemblance to the brand's founder, Coco Chanel, who died in 1971.

+In 1989, she appeared in 'Postcard from Paris' with Clive James where she was interviewed at the Cafe Costes.
+In his memoir, James later recalled that she seemed to be "made of light".

 However, in 1989, Lagerfeld and La Fressange had an argument and parted company.
 Likely this argument was, at least in part, regarding her decision to lend her likeness to a bust of Marianne, the ubiquitous symbol of the French Republic.
 Lagerfeld reputedly condemned her decision, saying that Marianne was the embodiment of "everything that is boring, bourgeois, and provincial" and that he would not dress up historic monuments.

 In 1991, with the financial support of the luxury brand, Orcofi, she created her own brand 'Inès de la Fressange' and opened her own Boutique, selling various products such as perfumes originating from the area in which her grandfather lived, at 12 Avenue Montaigne in the 8th arrondissement of Paris.
 It was an immediate success not only in France, but also in the US and in Japan.

 In December 1999, due to equity dilution, she was made redundant from her own company in which she was not a majority shareholder, her majority co-shareholders insisting it was because she had designed a pill-dispenser for the 'Elixir of Abbé Soury'.
-She lost the rights to use her name and personal brand, which she fought five years for in court.
+She lost the rights to use her name and personal brand; she was victorious in an ensuing legal action and, in 2016, launched her eponymous line of clothing.
+Since 2013, La Fressange has also been designing for the Japanese brand Uniqlo.

-She walked the runway for Gaultier during an event, at age 51.
-She also walked the Chanel spring-summer 2011 show.
+In 2008, she walked the runway for Gaultier at age 51.
+She also modeled at the Chanel spring-summer 2011 show.

-La Fressange and fashion journalist Sophie Gachet are the authors of Parisian Chic, a Style Guide.
+In 2011, La Fressange and fashion journalist Sophie Gachet co-wrote Parisian Chic, a Style Guide.
+In 2019, the two published Parisian Chic Encore: A Style Guide.